kdmcclin/schema-practice/schema-explanations/lone-table.md

-Note: this is borrowed from [Dev Bootcamp's guide](https://github.com/Devbootcamp/phase-0-unit-3) with a few tweaks.

 # Student Roster Database Introduction

 Take a look at the text representation of a database.
 It looks similar to an Excel spreadsheet, which is a helpful way of visualizing how databases store information.